What can I expect at my first therapy session?

 All licensed physical therapists have graduated from an accredited physical therapy school and have passed a state board exam to receive their license to practice.
 In order to maintain an active license, they must dedicate a certain number of hours to continuing education each year.
 Therapists who treat pelvic health conditions have everything mentioned above as well as additional training in the specialty of pelvic health.
 Continuing education is predominantly with the Herman & Wallace Pelvic Rehabilitation Institute and the American Physical Therapy Association.
 Part of the training in the field of pelvic health includes vaginal and rectal evaluation and treatment techniques, which by state license, therapists are legally allowed and qualified to perform.

 Do you accept my insurance?

-We are currently in network with Blue Cross Blue Shield and Medicare.
-Whether you are in-network or out of network with your insurance plan, our office will call and verify your benefits and notify you of estimated costs prior to your first visit.
+We are currently in network with Blue Cross Blue Shield, United Health Care and Medicare.
 We also accept self-pay for treatment.
 Please call our office for a specific fee schedule.

 Do I need a prescription for physical therapy?

 We do require a physician prescription to evaluate your condition and determine the best treatment plan.
 If you are self referred to our clinic, you may reach out to the physician that is most familiar with your condition to discuss your desire for physical therapy and obtain a prescription that way.
 Successful outcomes depend on good coordination of your care between different members of your healthcare team.

 Treatment sessions are always one hour with your licensed physical therapist.